Showmax/env/README.md

    parsers for all primitive data types and also for some simple types from go base library (such as `time.Duration` or `url.URL`).
-2. If the corresponding parser is not found in the default parsers map, we try to cast the type to `TextUnmarshaller` interface and use it for parsing the value.
+2. If the corresponding parser is not found in the default parsers map, we check if the type implements TextUnmarshaller interface and we use it for parsing the value.

 For internal go composite types (such as pointers, slices or maps), we